Chinese Kungfu and Wushu (Martial Arts)

 Seating Map of the Red Theatre

 Tai Chi is another form of traditional Chinese Wushu that has recently become popular throughout the world.
 The word Tai Chi first appeared during the Zhou Dynasty (1122-256 BC).
 The Wushu form of Tai Chi is believed to have originated during the Song (961-1279 AD), or Liang (502-557 AD) Dynasties in today's Henan Province.
-All Tai Chi forms require that their practitioners are tranquil, but concentrative, and breathe smoothly.
+All Tai Chi forms require that their practitioners are tranquil but concentrative, and breathe smoothly.
 The movements are executed slowly and gracefully, yet hint at a hidden power.
-According to Chinese Traditional Medicine, Tai Chi is good for practitioner's health, and good at curing diseases.
-It creates peace within the body, mind and spirit.
-It is Chinese philosophical thought embodied in physical action.
+According to Chinese Traditional Medicine, Tai Chi is good for practitioners' health and good at curing diseases.
+It creates peace within the body, mind, and spirit.
+It is a Chinese philosophical thought embodied in physical action.

-Contact us to arrange a Chinese Kungfu Show in your China tour!
+Contact us to arrange a Chinese Kungfu Show on your China tour!

 You may also like: